Consensus formation on heterogeneous networks: Results

 \section{Results}

 In our experiments we investigate three ensembles of networks: Erd\H{o}s-R\'enyi, stochastic block models (SBM), and Barab\'asi-Albert.
-Erd\H{o}s-R\'enyi provides a solid baseline for evaluating the consensus formation process.
+Erd\H{o}s-R\'enyi provides a solid baseline for evaluating the consensus formation process \cite{barabasi2016network}.
 The comparison with the SBM, where nodes are divided into communities provides a scenario to evaluate the potential emergence of persistent forks in different communities.
-The analysis on Barab\'asi-Albert networks tests a more realistic scenario of heterogeneously connected miners in which the distribution of distances has a broader support and node centrality can create great differences between miners' ability to propagate their mined blocks.
+The analysis on Barab\'asi-Albert networks tests a scenario of heterogeneously connected miners in which the distribution of distances has a broader support and node centrality can create great differences between miners' ability to propagate their mined blocks.
 Firstly to monitor the difference in propagation and cluster formation in these networks we compute the distribution of sizes for the clusters of miners keeping the two different new blocks.
-Having shown the role of network topology on consensus formation, we demonstrate through simulations how network centrality can statistically favour some nodes over others in the case of a competition between blocks during the consensus formation.
-In this model, the average distance of a miner to other nodes determines which block will prevail in a temporary fork, closeness centrality measures exactly this property, we quantify the role of the network structure in consensus formation by studying the probability of winning a fork as a function of the closeness centrality of a miner in the network.
+Secondly, we demonstrate through simulations how network centrality can statistically favour some nodes over others in the case of a competition between blocks during the consensus formation.
+The average distance of a miner to other nodes determines which block will prevail in a temporary fork, closeness centrality quantifies this, as it is defined as the reciprocal of the sum of the distances of a node towards all the other nodes \cite{Boccaletti2006}.

-In all the experiments we consider graphs with $|V|=1000$, this dimension is big enough to achieve stable results for the proposed experiments and allow us to run several repetitions.
-In particular, we consider Barab\'asi-Albert graphs characterised by an average degree $m=8$, Erd\H{o}s R\'{e}nyi graphs characterized by an edge probability $p_{\mathcal{E}} = 8e-3$, and SBM graphs characterised by four blocks each one containing the same amount of nodes (i.e. $p = [0.25, 0.25,0.25,0.25]$) and the following connection matrix:
+We consider graphs with $|V|=1000$, this dimension is big enough to achieve stable results for the proposed experiments and allow us to run several repetitions.
+In particular, we consider Barab\'asi-Albert graphs characterised by an average degree $\bar{d}=8$, Erd\H{o}s R\'{e}nyi graphs characterised by an edge probability $p_{\mathcal{E}} = 8/1000$, and SBM graphs characterised by four blocks each one containing the same amount of nodes (i.e. $p = [0.25, 0.25,0.25,0.25]$) and the following connection matrix: